chrisjs87/web-module-project-async-redux/README.md

 ### Task 2: Minimum Viable Product

-- [ ] Build a React Redux app
+- [COMPLETED] Build a React Redux app

-- [ ] Fetch data inside an async action creator from an API of your choosing
+- [COMPLETED] Fetch data inside an async action creator from an API of your choosing

-- [ ] Add the data from the API to the Redux store
+- [COMPLETED] Add the data from the API to the Redux store
-- [ ] Display the data from the store in a component
+- [COMPLETED] Display the data from the store in a component
-- [ ] _Some_ styling must be applied.
+- [COMPLETED] _Some_ styling must be applied.
 It can be basic, but the app must not only use browser default stylings